AppThreat/chen/README.md

 # chen

 Code Hierarchy Exploration Net (chen) is an advanced exploration toolkit for your application source code and its dependency hierarchy.
+This repo contains the source code for chen library and an advanced REPL console called chennai (chen not AI).

 ## Requirements